sangcu/build99.com/page-views/docs/_contents/5_Application-Guides/1_Launch-new-app.md

 ---
-title: "Launch a new application"
+title: "Launch a application"
-description: "Guide to using ylambda command line to deploy a new application"
+description: "Create, build and deploy app"
 ---

 # Create an application